 About Me

-My interest in Astronomy goes back to when I was 9 years old.
-I got my first telescope which is a TASCO 9TE-5 60mm refractor when I was 11.
-My first hand at astro photography came three years later when I got the idea to hold my fathers Brownie camera behind the filtered eyepiece while attempting to film a solar eclipse in 1970.
-I don't remember what became of those photos from that time.
+My interest in Astronomy goes back to when I was 9 years old when I got a telescope made from a white cardboard tube for Christmas.
+In 1968 I got a TASCO 9TE-5 60mm refractor and was mesmerized when I saw Saturn's rings.
+My first hand at astro photography came two years later when I got the idea to hold my fathers Brownie camera behind the filtered eyepiece while attempting to film a solar eclipse in 1970.
+I don't remember what happened to those photos from that time.
+It was the 'Mars Madness' in 2003 that sparked my renewed interest in astronomy especially astro photography and have been involved ever since.

 I'm a member of the Custer Observatory Institute and the Amateur Observers' Society of New York.
 I live on eastern Long Island, N.Y. at W 72.8° 38' and N 40.8°51' and the skies are dark which makes astronomy that much more enjoyable without having to deal too much with light pollution.
-Not knowing where to begin in astro photography, I picked up the book Astro photography for the Amateur by Michael Covington.
-This got me going in the right direction.
-Another great book is Ron Wodaski's The New CCD Astronomy.
+I'm a Unix computer systems administrator for a pharmaceutical company during the day.
+At night you'll find me working on another imaging project.

 North East Astro-Imaging Conference April, 2008 NY